You are about to buy a home in the UK and need a mortgage or maybe your existing rate is coming to an end and you need to remortgage.

 When will an overdraft affect your mortgage application?

 Most people these days have an overdraft on their bank accounts.
 Even when opening a bank account most banks will open the account with an agreed overdraft.
 So don’t panic!

-This will make a big difference on any decision made by the lender.
-If you have a standard £100 overdraft given with the bank account on opening this will have no affect on you getting a mortgage as long as you are not going over your overdraft limit.
+This will make a big difference in any decision made by mortgage lenders.
+If you have a standard £100 overdraft given with the bank account on opening this will have no effect on you getting a mortgage as long as you are not going over your overdraft limit.

 If you are in your overdraft each month and the lender is still willing to offer you a mortgage, how this sits with your credit profile may still affect you.
 Lots of lenders may take the overdraft as a regular credit commitment and therefore it could reduce the amount they are willing to lend.

 If you have recently increased your overdraft, lenders will assume that you may have had recent financial problems and this is the reason for increasing the overdraft.